 Volvo S60 Interior

-- "As you would expect, the instrumentation is easy to see and logical to operate, and sound quality from the audio system, thanks to the application of Audyssey Laboratories' MultEQ technology, is clear and crisp throughout the range." -- Kelley Blue Book
+- "As you would expect, the instrumentation is easy to see and mostly logical to operate, although the single-knob controller for the infotainment system isn't very intuitive." -- Kelley Blue Book

 - "We're not huge on Volvo's infotainment system.
 It's not particularly quick or intuitive to use.
 The other European premium marques all do a better job here, as does Infiniti, whose outgoing G25 was considered a prime target for conquest by the Sino-Swedes." -- AutoWeek (2013)

 The 2015 Volvo S60’s trunk measures 12 cubic feet, which is a tad small for the class.
 The S60 comes standard with 60/40 split-folding rear seats.
 A few reviewers note that the trunk’s low liftover height makes access a breeze.

 - "The trunk's 12-cubic-foot capacity is a bit small for the class as well, but a low liftover height makes it easy to access the space." -- Edmunds (2013)

 - "Trunk space is in keeping with the luxury compacts as a whole - on the small side." -- Kelley Blue Book (2013)